justinmoon/websocket.zig/readme.md

 Zig only supports TLS 1.3, so this library can only connect to hosts using TLS 1.3.
 If no `ca_bundle` is provided, the library will create a default bundle per connection.

 ### Handshake
-`client.handshake()` takes two parameters.
+`client.handshake()` returns a `Client.HandshakeResult` and takes two parameters.
 The first is the request path.
-The second is handshake configuration value:
+The second is the handshake configuration value.
+Remember to call `result.deinit()` once you're done inspecting the negotiated headers.

 * `timeout_ms` - Timeout, in milliseconds, for the handshake.
 Default: `10_000` (10 seconds).
 * `headers` - Raw headers to include in the handshake.
 Multiple headers should be separated by by "\r\n".
 Many servers require a Host header.
 Example: `"Host: server\r\nAuthorization: Something"`.
 Defaul: `null`
+* `expected_subprotocol` - Optional subprotocol value to require.
+If the server omits `Sec-WebSocket-Protocol` or returns a different value the handshake fails.

+`HandshakeResult.get(name)` returns the first negotiated response header (names are stored lowercase for easy comparison), while `headersSlice()` exposes every header/value pair.

 ### Custom Wrapper
 In more advanced cases, you'll likely want to wrap a `*ws.Client` in your own type and use a background read loop with "callback" methods.
 Like in the above example, you'll first want to create a client and initialize a handshake: